 In addition to this you can tow a trailer over 750kg MAM as long as the combined MAM of the trailer and towing vehicle is no more than 3,500kg.
 The maximum authorised mass describes the total vehicle weigh and its maximum load, something which can be found in the owner’s manual.

-On average cars weigh around 2,000 kg meaning that drivers don’t have much extra room to accommodate for the weight of the caravan and its contents.
+On average cars weigh around 2,000 kg meaning that drivers don’t have much extra room to accommodate the weight of the caravan and its contents.
 Any driver caught towing a caravan or trailer which exceeds these maximum values can face a hefty £1,000 fine and three penalty points in the UK.

-The weight of the car towing the caravan and the size of the caravan has serious bearing on how heavy the total load is.
+The weight of the car towing the caravan and the size of the caravan has a serious bearing on how heavy the total load is.
 A mid-large SUV towing a caravan designed for families would therefore likely be at risk of exceeding the limits.

 RAC spokesperson Rod Dennis said: “Motorists are entitled to drive and tow vehicles of different sizes and weights depending on what categories are shown on their driving licence.